lilleswing/dev_box/README.md

 * Install Postman as chrome webapp and link to /usr/local/bin/postman
 * Keyboard Shortcuts for Spotify
   * dbus-send --print-reply --dest=org.mpris.MediaPlayer2.spotify /org/mpris/MediaPlayer2 org.mpris.MediaPlayer2.Player.PlayPause

+# Current Issues
+* Docker does not work as docker-engine does not have a .deb yet